lmmx/pydantree/docs/usage/index.md

 ## Basic Example

-Here's a simple example of how to use pypdown:
+Here's a simple example of how to use pydantree:

 ```python
 # TBC